Federal Work-Study Program

 financial need to become eligible for work-study funding.
 Not all students who qualify

-for work-study will be awarded funding.
-Funding is limited and COCC may award on a
+for work-study will be offered funding.
+Funding is limited and COCC may offer on a

 first-come, first-serve base.